 Mugwort grows all over the country and is a perennial plant that can be found along footpaths, roadsides or woodland edges.
 The best time to pick flowers and leaves is in the middle of summer, before the plant has gone to seed and the leaves become unpleasantly bitter.
 Fun fact: before the introduction of hops into brewing, mugwort was one of the most popular bittering agents to use when brewing beer!

 We recommend using a teapot and allowing the tea to infuse for 4-5 minutes.
 Alternatively, use an infuser or a non-cotton tea bag and make directly in your favourite mug.
-The portion size is enough for one teapot or two cups.
+The portion size is enough for one teapot or three cups.